The STEAM Curriculum: An Overview

 As the foundational STEAM program in the Upper School, the STEAMinar is designed to give all 9th graders a baseline of literacy in STEAM disciplines.
-Embedded within 9th Grade Math and Science courses, the STEAMinar explores interdisciplinary topics such as coding, computational thinking, statistical literacy and biotechnology.
+Embedded within 9th Grade Math and Science courses, the STEAMinar explores interdisciplinary topics such as coding, circuitry, computational thinking, statistical literacy, biotechnology and digital fabrication.

 From “Introduction to Computer Science” to “AP Computer Science Principles,” our completely redesigned Computer Science curriculum will endow students with technological literacy and opportunities for advanced study in coding and programming, all within a framework that emphasizes the important role of computer science in modern society.
 Our program culminates with "Advanced Computing - Coding for a Purpose," where students are challenged to address community-minded issues through a computational approach.

 The Robotics course gives students the opportunity to explore a myriad of physical computing applications including VEX Robotics, Arduino, and Raspberry Pi while also situating the study of Robotics within a broader exploration of microprocessors and artificial intelligence.

 The engineering component of the STEAM program engages students in authentic engineering experiences and inspires them to embrace an engineer’s habits of mind.
 This project-based course encompasses a broad range of engineering concepts and disciplines, and is designed to engage learners of diverse interests, backgrounds and abilities.